pentesterandprogramer/redirect_traffic/README.md

 # redirect_traffic
 for anonymity
 execute by source
-excute like me   source proxy.sh
+execute like me   source proxy.sh